thekpaul/nu_scripts/README.md

 > [!NOTE]
 > Forked from (and following) [`nushell/nu_scripts`][upstream]

+## Branch README

+This branch adds a new function to the [custom completions script for Git][1] that uses a tabular data structure to list Git worktrees.
+The motivation of this function is the `nu-complete worktree list` helper function used for worktree auto-completion.

 ## Fork README

 This repository is my personal fork from the [`nushell/nu_scripts`][upstream]